-- The entire exhaust system must be accessible so a periodic visual and audible leakage-check can be done by the operator. - The exhaust system must be water cooled, and the water injected as near to the genset as possible. - The exhaust line must be installed to prevent back flow of water to the engine under any conditions.
+- The entire exhaust system must be accessible so a periodic visual and audible leakage-check can be done by the operator. - The exhaust system must be water cooled. - The exhaust line must be installed to prevent back flow of water to the engine under any condition.
 The exhaust outlet must be above the load waterline, because water backflow into the engine will damage it. - The genset exhaust system must not be combined with the exhaust system of another engine. - A flexible section of marine exhaust hose must be used near the engine to allow for engine movement and vibration during operation.
 All exhaust system hoses must be designed for marine use. - The exhaust system must be of sufficient size to prevent excessive back pressure.
-See Back Pressure data in this section. - Make sure all sink, shower or other cabin drains are properly trapped to prevent entrance of exhaust gas. - The exhaust hose must be adequately supported.
+See Back Pressure data in this section. - Make sure all sink, shower or other cabin drains are properly trapped to prevent entrance of exhaust gas. - Seal all cracks and holes between the engine compartment and living quarters. - The exhaust hose must be adequately supported so it does not sag or put pressure on the manifold.

-AWARNING Exhaust gases contain carbon monoxide, an odorless and colorless gas.
-Carbon monoxide is poisonous and can cause flulike symptoms, unconsciousness and death.
-IF YOU OR ANYONE ELSE EXPERIENCE ANY OF THESE SYMPTOMS, GET OUT INTO THE FRESH AIR IMMEDIATELY.
-If symptoms persist, seek medical attention.
-Shut down the unit and do not operate until it has been inspected and repaired.
-Never sleep in the vessel with the generator set running unless the vessel interior is equipped with an operating carbon monoxide detector.
+AWARNING Exhaust gas contains carbon monoxide, an odorless, colorless, highly-poisonous gas that presents the hazard of severe personal injury or death.
+Place special emphasis on the following: Never sleep in the vessel with the generator set running unless the vessel interior is equipped with an operating carbon monoxide detector.
 Protection against carbon monoxide inhalation also includes proper exhaust system installation and visual and audible inspection of the complete exhaust system at the start of each generator set operation.

-ACAUTION Backflow of water can cause severe engine damage and possible flooding of the boat.
+A CAUTION Backflow of water can cause severe engine damage and possible flooding of the boat.
 Make sure the hose from the exhaust manifold to the muffler slopes a minimum of 1/2 inch per linear foot (42 mm/m).
 An uphill section between the exhaust manifold and muffler can cause backflow of water and is not permissible-NO EXCEPTIONS.